Order your Wendy Wu Tours brochure by post or view online

 Sample delicious cuisine during an exciting breakfast tour incorporating local delicacies

 Stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City.
 Next, visit Yandaixiejie Street where there's time to wander the hutongs.
 These narrow alleys offer a glimpse of old Beijing.
 (B,L)

-Take a relaxed day exploring the beautifully designed grounds of the Summer Palace including the Long Walk and the Marble Boat.
-Spend time strolling around Kunming Lake and walk up wooded Longevity Hill.
+Explore the beautifully designed grounds of the Summer Palace, including the Long Corridor and the Marble Boat.
+Spend time strolling along pretty Kunming Lake and walk up wooded Longevity Hill.
 Make a photo stop at the Olympic Park.
 (B,L)

-Visit the Temple of Heaven and mingle with the locals as they start their day with Tai Chi, dancing and cards in a flurry of activity.
+Visit the Temple of Heaven and mingle with the locals as they start their day with tai chi, dancing and cards in a flurry of sociable activity.
 Take the overnight train to Xian.
 (B,L)

 Start your day with a gentle cycle ride that will take you nine miles around the city wall that enclose Xian’s old town.
-Also visit the Little Wild Goose Pagoda.
+Also visit the Little Wild Goose Pagoda and Xian Museum.
 (B,L)